keithalewis/math/eebo.md

 Unfortunately, that would most likely result in their CFO doing jail time.
 Mathematical finance papers rarely mention legal issues involved with trading, but people running a business have to pay attention.
-There is a lockout period after earnings annoucements forbidding companies to transact their stock shares.
+There is a lockout period after earnings announcements forbidding companies to transact their stock shares.

 One way to lock in a lower price for their buyback is to purchase a